olegv142/STM32AllProgrammable/README.md

 The python modules python/pl.py and python/pl_flash.py contains code for sending requests described above as well as receiving and parsing responses.

 ## FPGA firmware loading
+The API described above have all necessary commands to load FPGA firmware to the flash.
+The python/pl_flash.py module implements flash loading routine.
+To use it issue the following command in console:
+**python pl_flash.py --program \<your_firmware.bin\>**
+Note that you need binary firmware image rather than bitstream file.
+Creating binary image is not enabled by default in Xilinx ISE.
+You need to go to the Process Properties of Generate Programming File (by right-clicking it) and select Create Binary Configuration File option.
+You can also increase Configuration Rate and set proper SPI Configuration Bus Width (4 for the quad SPI) to speed up FPGA configuration.

 ## FPGA API and test projects